PierreBesson/jhipster-microservices-docker/README.md

 - Fix ELK in docker-compose.yml
 - Create a global Dockerfile to build the war for every app (so that if the source has changed, the docker-compose can rebuild the images as needed)
 - Split up the docker compose files in subfiles (in each app dir?)
-- Switch between dev and prod with an environment variable
+- Switch between dev and prod ~~with an environment variable~~ different compose files.
 - Boot up the database by extending src/main/docker/prod.yml
 - (Bonus) Use log_driver to forward database logs to ELK through syslog

+## Future
+- Think about automating deployment to cloud platforms (AWS, Cloudfoundry, etc...) and orchestration (Docker Swarm ?).